BCLawLibrary/practical-ai-in-30-days/day-11-ai-search-explorer.md

 - **Gemini:** Evaluate and cite responses with the "Double Check Responses" feature.
 - **Mistral:** A French model that has internet search capabilities.
 - **DeepSeek:** A Chinese model that has internet search capabilities.
+- **Grok:** Has internet access and can intelligently search the web to fill missing context.
 - **Claude:** Notably, at this time, Claude **does not** have access to the internet in the chat interface.

 ---